edwardlavender/temp_abund_proj/README.md

       - Extracts SST and SBT temperature projections from raw files;
       - Forces an extent of {-180, 180, -90, 90} to match species’
         distributions;
+      - Re-samples temperatures to the same spatial resolution as species’ distributions;
       - Masks land using processed coastline to match species’ distributions;
         <br />